danomatika/loaf/README.md

 ### Setting Window Size

 By default, loaf starts as a 640x480 window.
-If you want a different resoltion or fullscreen, you can simply call the corresponding OF functions in your script:
+If you want a different resolution or to go fullscreen, you can simply call the corresponding OF functions in your script:

     function setup()
         of.setWindowShape(1024, 768) -- resizes the window, like Processing size()